ucberkeley/brc-datacarpentry-2018/intro.md

 python calc.py >& calc.out
 ```

-# Bioinformatics on Savio: things to keep in mind
+# Genomics on Savio: things to keep in mind

- - some software may not be installed; in some cases we can help
+ - some standard genomics software may not be installed; in some cases we can help
  - three-day time limit for FCAs (but not condos)
  - long queue for jobs up to 10 days but limited cores and not high memory
  - memory limits sometimes are an issue